swapsha96/Off-Hours-Podcast/index.md

+# Welcome to Off Hours Series!

+You can find SB merch [here](https://smallbeans.bigcartel.com/).

 ## If Your Life Got Rebooted, What Kind Would It Be?

 Katy, Maggie, and Daniel try to cheer Michael up by sharing a meal of vodka and beans, and discussing what meta-genre of film reboot would make for the best life, if you had to reboot yours.
 Leave your own picks in the comments!
 And as always, please show your nerd-work.